-It is advisable for the quantity surveyor to meet with their barrister before being called to give evidence to ensure the barrister is familiar with building terminology and has sufficient general knowledge of construction or procedures, they intend to question the quantity surveyor on.
+The quantity surveyor should meet with their barrister before being called to give evidence to ensure the barrister is familiar with building terminology and has sufficient general knowledge of construction or procedures, they intend to question the quantity surveyor on.
 If this is not done, the quantity surveyor's barrister may have good intentions but ask the wrong questions.
 They may ask the quantity surveyor a question, which the quantity surveyor is obligated to answer truthfully, that may not help the quantity surveyor's client's cause.

 In other words, have a rehearsal in case the quantity surveyor needs to modify the barrister's terminology.
-For example, the barrister may ask the quantity surveyor a question about "cement" when they really mean "concrete".
+For example, the barrister may ask the quantity surveyor a question about 'cement' when they mean 'concrete'.

 In the majority of cases, it is unlikely that the quantity surveyor will ever have to testify in court.
-In those cases, the quantity surveyor will fulfill the function of an advisor without the need to appear in court.
+In those cases, the quantity surveyor will fulfil the function of an advisor without the need to appear in court.
 Ultimately, the quantity surveyor must see it as part of their role as an expert that an accomplished ability in the witness box is perhaps the most valuable skill to be cultivated.